Healer-ML/Pest-Detection/README.md

 # Pest-Detection
 ##Training
-The full source code will be released soon.
+The full source code will be released soon. <br>
 ##Testing
 We provide the pretrained  model here.
-To finetune the model on data.
+To finetune the model on data.<br>